Late life depression: Symptoms and diagnosis

-Causes and Risk Factors
+Causes and risk factors

-The exact changes in brain chemistry and function that cause either late-life or earlier onset depression are unknown.
+The exact changes in brain chemistry and function that cause either late-life or earlier-onset depression are unknown.
+Certain theories claim that late-life depression may result from dopamine and norepinephrine misregulation.
+Additionally, pituitary and adrenal imbalances accompany typical cases of late-life depression.
+The exact changes in brain chemistry and function that cause either late-life or earlier onset depression are unclear.
 It is known, however, that brain changes can be triggered by the stresses of certain life events such as illness, childbirth, death of a loved one, life transitions (such as retirement), interpersonal conflicts, or social isolation.
-Risk factors for depression in older persons include a history of depression, social isolation, lower socioeconomic status, uncontrolled pain, co-morbid chronic medical illness, insomnia, female sex, being single or divorced, cognitive or functional impairment, brain disease, alcohol use disorder, use of certain medications, and stressful life events.
+Risk factors for depression in older persons include a history of depression, social isolation, lower socioeconomic status, uncontrolled pain, co-morbid chronic medical illness, insomnia, female sex, being single or divorced, cognitive or functional impairment, brain disease, alcohol use disorder, use of certain medications, stressful life events, and specific cardiovascular complications.
+These complications most notably include hypertension, diabetes mellitus, smoking tendencies, and hypercholesterolemia.

 Research suggests that individuals with late life depression are more likely to develop Alzheimer's Disease, vascular dementia, and all-cause dementia.
 Dementia, however, can present early in its disease course with depressive symptoms, meaning that this association could actually be reflecting that dementia causes late life depression.
 Studies that have directly tried to determine whether depression is an independent risk factor for dementia have led to inconclusive results.
 Guidelines exist to help clinicians distinguish dementia versus a primary psychiatric disorder as the cause of a late-life depression diagnosis.